soyrex/osx-signature-updater/README.md

 ## Installation
 1. I put the python script into /usr/local/bin/
 2. Create an Automator app that uses a shell script to call the python script.
+3. Inside the Python script there's a CONFIG dictionary that.
+It is keyed with signature names and it's values are URLs to load for the HTML of that signature.
+You'll need to configure this.
 3. Put the automator app into your user's startup (this should auto update your signature each time you login to OSX).

 ## WARNINGS